James Honeysett (1777 - 18??) of Warbleton

 - Robert married Mary Simmonds in 1820 and lived in Wartling.

 - Samuel married Frances Saunders in 1823.
-They and their three children emigrated to the United States in about 1848.
+They and their children emigrated to the United States in about 1848.
 Photos of some of their descendants appear in the photo gallery.

 - Susannah married Stephen Hook in Herstmonceux on 5 March 1830.
 In 1851 they were living in Warbleton with three children.